 Usually, a page or two long, these contracts are typically written in straightforward language.
 Brokerage firms generally have their in-house form that individual agents adapt as necessary.
 Keep in mind that you can have some terms changed or added if you’re not happy with something.

-What goes into a listing agreement?
+What Goes into a Listing Agreement?

 You must read the contract carefully.
 If something seems a bit vague, ask the agent for clarification.
 Although it’s uncommon to have an attorney look over the listing agreement, it certainly wouldn’t hurt.
 These are the most important things that you’ll see in any listing agreement.

-This is the amount you’ll pay the agent.
+The amount you’ll pay the agent.
 The standard amount in NYC is 6% of the selling price, but you may be able to negotiate a lower rate if you have a previous relationship with the broker or have multiple properties to sell.

 Exclusive right to sell

-This gives exclusive rights to the agent to list, market, and sell your home for the duration of the agreement.
+It gives exclusive rights to the agent to list, market, and sell your home for the duration of the agreement.

 The contract will specify when it starts and ends.
-This is usually for six months, but three-month agreements are not uncommon.
-Three to six months should be fine, but if it hasn’t been sold by then, it could signal that something may be wrong.
+It is usually for six months, but three-month agreements are not uncommon.
+Three to six months should be fine, but if it hasn’t sold by then, it could signal that something may be wrong.
 If so, then you can always reevaluate the price or marketing.